 We learned the alphabet through continuous repetition, which came in many forms.
-Those forms included looking at the letters, their shapes, and listening to the sounds each letter made.
+Those forms included looking at the letters and their shapes and listening to the sounds each letter made.
 After continuous repetition, we learned our ABCs.

 I call this process the 3 L’s of Leadership, which stands for Look, Listen, and Learn.

-How do the 3 L’s apply to leadership?
+How do they 3 L’s apply to leadership?
 Just as we learned the alphabet, leadership takes the ability to Look, Listen and Learn.

 Let me explain: